Rajpratik71/zfs_wiki/Ubuntu-18.04-Root-on-ZFS.md

 5.6  Install the boot loader

-5.6a  For legacy (MBR) booting, install GRUB to the MBR:
+5.6a  For legacy (BIOS) booting, install GRUB to the MBR:

     # grub-install /dev/disk/by-id/scsi-SATA_disk1
     Installing for i386-pc platform.